dompile/cli/example/advanced/README.md

 # Advanced Example

-This example demonstrates the `dompile` modern templating system that uses pure HTML with minimal custom elements.
+This example demonstrates the `unify` modern templating system that uses pure HTML with minimal custom elements.

 ## 🎯 Design Principles